These European cities are fed up with tourists

 Tourism has boosted the local economies, but residents say their neighborhoods are being transformed into Disney-style theme parks.

-"Certain European destinations are suffering under the strain of excessive tourism," said Asti Michou of Euromonitor International.
+"Certain European destinations are suffering under the strain of excessive tourism," analysts at Euromonitor International wrote in a recent research note.
 "It is obvious that strategies are needed to cope with a large tourism demand."

 Here's how the cities are coping with the influx: